Fenway station: History

 In 2016, the MBTA considered adding one or two elevators to improve accessibility at the station, but it was not pursued.
-The stairs to Park Drive were closed on November 12, 2021 for maintenance.
+There were no crosswalks to access the southbound bus stop at the station; the nearest crosswalks were at Riverway.
+A $170,000 state grant awarded in December 2020 funded the 2021 installation of an accessible crosswalk with flashing signals at the station.